 Instructions

-- Whisk eggs together in a small bowl.
+- Whisk eggs together in a small measuring cup with a pour spout.
 Set aside.

-- While stirring slowly, add beaten eggs to hot liquid in a thin stream.
+- Slowly pour beaten eggs in a thin stream into boiling liquid.
 Eggs will cook on contact.

 Notes